 The CX is a unique product.
 It combines high processing power with excellent sound quality - something that was not possible before Antipodes Audio developed the V4H circuit.
 We also want to caution users to be careful about assuming using DSP for upsampling/transcoding will sound better than playing the files at their native resolution.
 Transcoding on the fly generates more noise interference, DSD loses immediacy compared to PCM, and higher bit-rates can improve high frequencies but reduce performance in the lower frequencies.
 You really need to experiment to decide what suits you and your other equipment best.
 The nice thing with the CX is you have the luxury of doing just that.

 If you decide to play your files at their native resolution, the CX is not wasted.
-The greater processing headroom delivers a refined, rich and full sound that is notable for its scale and ease.
+The greater processing headroom delivers a refined, rich and full sound that is notable for its speed, scale and ease.

 Owners of a CX can use any USB CD/DVD drive to auto-rip their CDs, or add the new P1 platform, with its integrated high precision ripper.
 The CX is designed so that you can add your own storage disks, and you can self-install up to 4TB of HDD or up to 8TB of SSD storage.
 Use of SSDs improves dynamics, high frequency sweetness and speed, and is significantly more musically engaging.
 If you prefer to have your storage disks pre-installed then your dealer can assist you.

 Outputs are USB or direct Ethernet.
 Direct Ethernet means the CX has two Ethernet ports.
 Connect one to the network for setup and remote control purposes.
 Connect the second Ethernet port direct to an EX or an Ethernet input on a DAC using a short high quality Ethernet cable.
 The direct link cuts out noise from the rest of the network and benefits from the very low-noise environment of the CX.